Denied for a Loan? Why It Happens and How to Get Approved Next Time

 Here are some options:

-• Online lenders: Some online lenders specialize in providing loans to people with bad credit.
-They might consider other factors beyond credit scores.
+• Online lenders: Some online lenders specialize in providing loans to people with less-than-stellar credit, like Pennie.
+They might consider other factors beyond credit scores, but typically come with higher rates and fees.

 • Credit unions: These not-for-profit financial organizations are more community-oriented and might be more willing to work with members with less-than-perfect credit (think 629 or lower).
 You’ll need to become a member of the credit union before applying.